Haney vacating titles: 'I've outgrown the division'

 Undisputed lightweight champion Devin Haney told ESPN he is vacating all four of his titles ahead of his Dec.
-9 junior welterweight title fight against Regis Prograis.
+9 junior welterweight championship fight against Regis Prograis.

-Haney, 25, most recently retained his WBC, WBA, IBF and WBO belts at 135 pounds after he scored a unanimous-decision victory over Vasiliy Lomachenko in May.
+Haney, 25, most recently retained his WBC, WBA, IBF and WBO belts at 135 pounds after he scored a unanimous decision over Vasiliy Lomachenko in May.

 Before that, Haney (30-0, 15 KOs) defeated George Kambosos in a fight for the undisputed championship in June 2022 in Australia and returned to his opponent's homeland for the rematch, which Haney won in similarly dominant fashion.